 And over the misty lake of soliloquies he turns his head to my door.

-The gravel squeeze together like their distant pebble forefathers,
+The gravel compress together like their distant pebble forefathers,

 And for an instant everything is calm.

-Bang.
-Bang.
-Bang.
-Knuckles of fat bounce back then return.
+Blum.
+Blum.
+Blum.
+Knuckles of fat bounce back and then return.

 A fruit-fly lands on my shirt and I pinch it, staining the cotton.